 Below is an excerpt from my study of how tourists experience national parks through photography.
-I initially became interested in this subject because I, as a tourist who never forgets to bring the camera along, started to question my photographic motives when I noticed that many of my photographs were not unique, but rather reproductions of photographs to which I had already been previously exposed.
-Therefore, I packed my bags and set out on an exploratory journey to discover how the national park tourist’s experience is mediated by photography.
+I initially became interested in this subject because I—a tourist who never forgets to bring the camera along—started to question my photographic motives when I noticed that many of my photographs were not unique, but rather reproductions of photographs I had been exposed to previously.
+I packed my bags and set out on an exploratory journey to discover how the national park tourist’s experience is mediated by photography.

 To accomplish this task, I traveled to several different national parks to observe the national park landscape, the tourist, and myself.
 I traveled to stand at overlooks, gaze upon the natural landscape, and then turn the gaze back upon the tourist.
-I embarked on this trip in order to understand concepts such as travel, nature, and experience through my writing, photographing, and reflecting upon my own experiences.
+Through my writing, photographing, and reflecting upon my own experiences I contemplated travel, nature, and the tourist experience.
 This is a thought experiment.
 Just as each of our own experience is an experiment, my thoughts are an experimentation of understanding and criticizing the world of tourism.

 This particular chapter attempts to answer the question that I first encountered when I noticed that many of my photographs from national parks were not unique, and yet were the very reason that I would initially travel to these remote places.